 The stack press is characterized by one or more stacks of printing stations arranged vertically on either side of the press frame.
 Each stack has its own plate cylinder which prints one color of a multicolor impression.
 All stations are driven from a common gear train.
 Stack presses are easy to set up and can print both sides of the web in one pass.
 They can be integrated with winders, unwinders, cutters, creasers, and coating equipment.
-They are very popular for milk carton printing.
-A drawback of stack presses is their poor registration; the image position on every printed sheet is not as consistent as in many other printing processes.
+They are very popular in milk carton printing.
+A drawback of stack presses is their poor registration; the image position on every printed sheet is not as consistent as in many other product label printing processes.

 Central impression cylinder (CIC)